mk360/go-sandbox/README.md

 - What happens if I initialize a struct through a pointer to another struct, then mess with both of them separately?
 - What happens if I fetch a floating-point value from an API (like, seriously, any API that returns a float) and assign it to an int? (damnit the program actually crashed)
 - Or what if I fetched an int and assigned it to a float?
-- Can I dynamically call functions simply by manipulating a pointer? (current experiment)
+- Can I dynamically call functions simply by manipulating a pointer?
+- Can I create a stack overflow, and how long will it take me to? (current experiment)